‘Dear Santa’: You can now adopt a child’s letter to St. Nick through USPS - NewsBreak

 Adopters can visit USPSOperationSanta.com to browse through letters sent from children and families around the country and pick one or more gifts they want to buy and send to the writers on Santa’s behalf.

 “Over the past three weeks, the Postal Service has been delivering letters from all across the country to Santa’s workshop at 123 Elf Road.
-And today, they are ready to be fulfilled,” USPS announced Monday.Santa shortage looms as holidays draw near
+And today, they are ready to be fulfilled,” USPS announced Monday.Central Ohio’s favorite Christmas Tree Farms

 USPS’s “Operation Santa” began 109 years ago to help those in need during the holiday season.
 The agency said the program has helped hundreds of thousands of people.